 What is it?

 The EOP Summer Program is designed to facilitate students' successful transition from high school to college.
 Through our rigorous curriculum and course work, students enhance and build skills specific to college-level learning.
 Students stay on campus during the entire summer program including weekends (no visitors are permitted).
 In addition to our Educational Opportunity Program professional staff and instructors, we train and hire EOP peer leaders to live and work with our students throughout the summer program.
 Our peer leaders serve as mentors to our freshmen during the summer and into the academic year.
 The summer program serves as the foundation of our program and marks the beginning of your life as a life-long member of our EOP family.

 Where does the program take place?

-All EOP Summer Program students will live in Funnelle Hall on campus in addition to all other residential students taking classes during the summer.
+All EOP Summer Program students will live in a residence hall on campus along with other residential students taking classes during the summer.
 Classes are held in various classrooms across campus similar to the academic year.

-As part of our summer program, students will participate in the college's Orientation Program on Monday, July 6, and Tuesday, July 7, with other incoming Oswego freshmen.
-Students do not need to register separately for Orientation.
-Parents are welcome to stay and attend orientation and should be sure to register and make arrangements to do so with the Orientation Office.
+As part of our summer program, students will participate in the college's Orientation Program on Sunday July 9, and Monday, July 10, with other incoming Oswego freshmen.
+Parents are welcome to stay and attend orientation and should be sure to register and make arrangements with the Orientation Office.

 III.
 Community service

 EOP covers all costs including housing, food, books and activities for the summer program.
 Transportation to and from the campus is not covered by the program and is the students' responsibility.
-We do, however, provide a bus for up to 50 downstate students (NYC and surrounding areas) to and from the campus for the summer for a $40 fee.
-Additionally, we provide a shuttle from the Syracuse Transportation Center to Oswego for anyone who arrives by bus or train. *Please see the bus and shuttle forms for more information and to make your reservation for either.
+We do, however, provide a bus for up to 50 downstate students (NYC and surrounding areas) to and from the campus for the summer for a $50 fee.
+Additionally, we provide a shuttle from the Syracuse Transportation Center to Oswego for anyone who arrives by bus or train. *Please see the bus and shuttle forms for more information and to make your reservation.